ldaijiw/python_classes/README.md

 **O**bject **O**riented **P**rogramming
 4 Pillars:
-- Inheritance
+- Inheritance: Eliminates redundant code
-- Encapsulation
+- Encapsulation: Reduce complexity and increase reusability
-- Abstraction
+- Abstraction: Reduce complexity and isolate impact of changes
-- Polymorphism
+- Polymorphism: Refactor code or case statements, allows to change behaviours or attributes/variable

 **Class is the main factor that is used to implement any of these pillars**